MyAnimeCatalog/MyAnimeCatalog/README.md

 - [Tailwind CSS](https://tailwindcss.com)
 - [tRPC](https://trpc.io)

 We built this application with typesafety in mind!
-Our tech stack ensures end-to-end typesafety from the client to the database, everything is typed and allows for IntelliSense (autocompletion) while writing out queries or mutations in the frontend.
+From the client to the database, everything is typed and we chose our tech stack to accomplish this!
+As devs, the experience using these tools is also amazing.
+When using APIs on the frontend, IntelliSense helps us autocomplete fields for efficient workflow and type errors are quickly caught before compile time.
+Check the links above if you are interested in learning more about any of the tools we used!

 ## Features

+### Home Page

+🟣

+🟣

+### Daily Schedule

+🟣

+🟣

+### Authentication

+🟣

+🟣

+### My List

+🟣

+🟣

+### Profile

+🟣

+🟣

 ## Contributing

+If you are interested in contributing, feel free to submit an issue or a pull request!
+My Anime Catalog is open source and we would be thrilled to welcome contributions from other developers excited about the project!